cobysy/shodo/README.md

 The goal of this project was to kill time (my ISP went down over the weekend), and get to play with JS.

-Not sure how much time I will spend on maintaining this (since it's mostly just a novelty), but would like to implement an 'undo' feature (the code base already has fragments of it), generating a animated clip with the strokes, and maybe a share on social media feature.
+Not sure how much time I will spend on maintaining this (since it's mostly just a novelty), but would like to implement an 'undo' feature (the code base already has fragments of it), generating an animated clip with the strokes, and maybe a share on social media feature.

 ## License